-Where a secondary material or fuel crosses the system boundary (e.g. at the end-of-waste state), and it substitutes another material or fuel in the following product system, the potential benefits or avoided loads can be calculated based on a specified scenario which is consistent with any other scenario for waste processing and is based on current average technology or practice.
+Where a secondary material or fuel crosses beyond the system boundary of the studied product system, and it substitutes another material or fuel in the following product system, the potential benefits or avoided loads can be calculated based on a specified scenario which is consistent with any other scenario for waste processing and is based on current average technology or practice.
 If today's average is not available for the quantification of potential benefits or avoided loads, a conservative approach shall be used.